Strange friend’ I said, ‘here is no cause to mourn’

 The notice below is from a programme for the Trocadero cinema, dated 1915.

-The photograph above and most below were taken by a photographer, E Ward of 249 Oxford Road, Manchester, some are marked on the back with a pencil, ‘Rusholme Military Hospital’, others are marked ‘sample’.
+The photographs below were taken by a photographer, E Ward of 249 Oxford Road, Manchester, some are marked on the back with a pencil, ‘Rusholme Military Hospital’, others are marked ‘sample’.
 I acquired them as a set so presume they were taken in the wards at one or more of the locations referred to above.

 Of all of the photographs in this collection I find this one above the most poignant and moving – were these young men, smiling for the camera, and recovering from their wounds to be sent back to the front-line?
 Perhaps they were to be amongst the millions yet to die in action?